-Students with courses completed at an institution not affiliated with one of the accrediting agencies listed above must contact the Records Office to request a review of credit.
+Students with courses completed at an institution not accredited by a US Department of Education Institutional Accreditor must contact the Records Office to request a review of credit.
 The Records Office forwards the request to the division who Dean completes a course-by-course review to determine equivalency.
 The division Dean then forwards a written recommendation to the Vice President for Academic Affairs, which documents the validation process, rationale, and justification for granting credit or not granting credit.
 The decision of the Vice President for Academic Affairs is based upon appropriate consultation with faculty and staff and is final.
 Copies of the recommendation, documentation, and decision are forwarded to the Records Office and filed in the student's permanent record.